Introduction

 Define SKU: The Basics of Stock Keeping Units

-Industry experts emphasize just how crucial the SKU definition is for improving stock accuracy.
+Industry experts emphasize just how crucial the SKU definition is for .
 Nathan Kurszewski points out that by assigning a unique SKU definition to each item, businesses can monitor and manage their inventory in a detailed and organized way.
 This is especially important when you consider that 58% of retail brands and D2C manufacturers report having less than 80% inventory accuracy.
 It really highlights how effective the SKU definition can make a difference in keeping inventory in check.

 Explain the Importance of SKUs in Inventory Management